Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Customer experience lifecycle vs customer journey

-The customer experience lifecycle is similar, however, in contrast to the customer journey, which is measured from beginning to end, the customer lifecycle is ongoing.
+Moreover, the customer journey has a beginning and an end while the customer lifecycle is an ongoing process.
 The cycle continues as the customer moves from stage to stage, sometimes dropping out at different points and starting over.

 What are the customer experience lifecycle stages?

-Customer lifecycle stages describe the steps a customer takes to go from being aware of your company to making their first purchase, and beyond.
+Customer lifecycle stages describe the steps a customer takes from learning about your company to making their first purchase and beyond.

-These are the five stages of the customer experience lifecycle:
+These are the five stages of the customer lifecycle.

-During the acquisition process (also known as the purchase stage), new customers make their first purchase from a company.
-If you’re a SaaS business, this is the stage where customers may sign up for a free trial or the freemium version of your product.
+The acquisition process (or the purchase stage) is when potential customers make their first purchase from your brand.
+If you’re a SaaS business, this is when customers sign up for a free trial or the freemium version of your product.

 In the conversion stage, customers convert from free trial to paid plans or upgrade from freemium to premium.
 They’ve seen the value of your product and are ready to pay for it.